sqrg/backlogstats-backend/README.md

 docker compose up -d
 ```

+> **macOS note**: Docker requires [Docker Desktop](https://www.docker.com/products/docker-desktop).
+Install it, then launch the app and wait for the menu bar icon to become active before running the command above.

 > **Linux / Fedora note**: if `docker compose` is not available, install the standalone compose and use the hyphenated form instead:
 > ```bash
 > sudo dnf install docker-compose   # Fedora